Robust subspace clustering: Introduction. Introduction

 \end{definition} The affinity is a measure of correlation between subspaces.
 It is low when the principal angles are nearly right angles (it vanishes when the two subspaces are orthogonal) and high when the principal angles are small (it takes on its maximum value equal to one when one subspace is contained in the other).
 Hence, when the affinity is high, clustering is hard whereas it becomes easier as the affinity decreases.
 Ideally, we would like our algorithm to be able to handle higher affinity values---as close as possible to the maximum possible value.

+There is a statistical description of the affinity which goes as follows: sample independently two unit-normed vectors $\mathbf{x}$ and $\mathbf{y}$ uniformly at random from $S$~and~$S'$.
+Then

-There are other ways of measuring the affinity between subspaces; for instance, by taking the cosine of the first principal angle.
+where the constant of proportionality is $d \vee d'$.
+Having said this, there are of course other ways of measuring the affinity between subspaces; for instance, by taking the cosine of the first principal angle.
 We prefer the definition above as it offers the flexibility of allowing for some principal angles to be small or zero.
 As an example, suppose we have a pair of subspaces with a nontrivial intersection.
-Then $|\cos \theta^{(1)}| = 1$ regardless of the dimension of the intersection whereas the value of the affinity would depend upon this dimension.
+Then $|\cos\theta^{(1)}| = 1$ regardless of the dimension of the intersection whereas the value of the affinity would depend upon this dimension.